DeepDetect: Learning All-in-One Dense Keypoints: Experiments Results

 \textbf{Correct Matches:} Higher number of correct matches indicates better performance.
 If $N_A$ and $N_B$ are the number of keypoints detected in two overlapping images $A$ and $B$, then $N_C$ is the number of correct matches between the two sets of keypoints, such that the keypoints of image $A$ are projected onto image $B$ using the ground-truth Homography, and the distance of each keypoint in $A$ to its corresponding keypoint in $B$ is less than a threshold (we used threshold of $1.0$ pixel).

 Results show that DeepDetect achieves state-of-the-art performance.
-On the Oxford dataset \cite{ref_30}, it gives an \textbf{average repeatability score} of $\textbf{0.9582}$, surpassing other keypoint detectors by a significant margin.
+On Oxford dataset \cite{ref_30}, it gives an \textbf{average repeatability score} of $\textbf{0.9582}$, surpassing other detectors by a significant margin (see Figure~\ref{fig:figure_1}).
 The results for \textbf{average keypoint density} are presented in Table~\ref{tab:tab_1}, where DeepDetect achieves the highest average density of $\textbf{0.5143}$.
 Table~\ref{tab:tab_1} also reports average foreground-to-keypoint ratio on $18$ custom-selected images with ground-truth binary masks.
 DeepDetect achieves good ratios, indicating that its keypoints are not only dense but also well-concentrated in semantically important regions in the images.
 With default thresholds, the classical detectors yield higher F-KP ratios but significantly lower keypoint densities.
 Conversely, reducing thresholds to increase density decreases the F-KP ratio, highlighting the presence of noisy keypoints.
-For instance, FAST and AGAST with low thresholds, achieve high densities with low F-KP ratios, showing their inability to concentrate on salient regions.
+For instance, FAST and AGAST with low thresholds, achieve higher densities and lower F-KP ratios, showing their inability to focus salient regions.
 DeepDetect produces considerably higher densities while maintaining strong foreground focus.
-Visual comparisons in Figure~\ref{fig:fig_2} clearly show that DeepDetect focuses on semantically meaningful regions and provides very high keypoint density.
-Table~\ref{tab:tab_2} and Figure~\ref{fig:fig_6} show that DeepDetect provides substantially higher correct matches and consistently outperforms classical detectors.
-The strength of DeepDetect lies in its ability to combine the geometric robustness and diversity of keypoint and edge detectors, and adaptability to extreme image variations gained through the use of supervision masks generated with different thresholds for normal and challenging scenes.
-DeepDetect demonstrates stronger generalization across degraded visual conditions due to its intelligent nature.
+Visual comparisons in Figure~\ref{fig:fig_2} highlight how DeepDetect focuses on semantically meaningful regions and provides high keypoint density.
+Table~\ref{tab:tab_2} and Figure~\ref{fig:fig_6} show that DeepDetect provides substantially higher \textbf{correct matches} and consistently outperforms classical detectors.
+As far as learning based algorithms are concerned, Table~\ref{tab:tab_3} shows their \textbf{repeatability} comparison with DeepDetect on two different datasets.
+DeepDetect provides highest repeatabilities due to its intelligent keypoint-edge fusion pipeline.
+Similarly, Figure~\ref{fig:fig_7} shows its qualitative comparison with LIFT and SuperPoint on HPatches, highlighting that DeepDetect outperforms them with correct matches reaching as high as \textbf{338,118} for the \textit{busstop} image pair.
+To further validate the benefits of DeepDetect, we compare its performance with SIFT (one of the best algorithms) for 3D reconstruction in Figure~\ref{fig:fig_8}.
+It is evident that DeepDetect provides high quality, dense 3D reconstructions with number of voxels reaching as high as \textbf{842,045}, substantially surpassing the performance of SIFT even when extremely low thresholds are used.
+The strength of DeepDetect lies in its ability to combine the geometric robustness and diversity of keypoint and edge detectors, and adaptability to extreme image variations gained through the use of supervision masks generated with \enquote{different thresholds} for normal and challenging scenes.
+DeepDetect demonstrates stronger generalization across various conditions without manual tuning due to its \textbf{intelligent nature}, making it well suited for visually volatile, changing, or degraded environments.